Overlooking and Privacy Planning Objections

 Planning Committee Support

-Preparation of committee speech notes or support for attendees where an application is decided by councillors.
+Preparation of speaking notes or strategic advice where applications are decided by councillors.

 Our Process

-Send us the planning reference and a short summary of your concerns.
+You send us the planning reference and your concerns

-We review the application documents and identify planning issues.
+We review the proposal and identify privacy impacts

-We advise you on your options and the strength of potential objections.
+We advise on the strength of potential objections

-We support you through the process, including monitoring amendments or committee involvement if required.
+We support you through amendments or committee stages if required

-Why Use Cedar Planning for Your Loss of Privacy Planning Objection?
+Why Use Cedar Planning for Your Privacy or Overlooking Objection?

 Policy-led arguments written in professional planning language